bacota-github/scarm/README.md

 ```
 case class InnerMost(x: Int)
 case class Inner(inner: InnerMost)
-case class (
+case class Entity(
    ...
    amount: Inner
+   ...
 )
 ```
 the field `amount` is mapped to a column `amount_inner_x`.
 This `_` character is used to separate the field names by default, but any character (or string) can be used by setting `ScarmConfig.fieldNameSeparator`.

 ### Prefixing Primary Keys

-By default, all primary key columns have the name of the primary key field (in the case class) as a prefix.
+Since the first field is mapped to the primary key, it follows from the previous discussion that all columns in a composite primary key have the name of the primary key field (in the case class) as a prefix.
 But this isn't the usual convention for composite primary keys composed of foreign keys.
 For example, consider a table like this:
 ```
 CREATE TABLE order (
     customer_id INT NOT NULL,